Vintharas/js13k-spaceshooter/README.md

   - thrust
   - life support?
   - refinement:
-    - implement so that not two overlapping texts appear at the same time (offline/online)
+    - implement so that not two overlapping texts appear at the same time (offline/online).
+Add some sort of message queueing system
 - ways to lose
   - crushed by an asteroid
   - been too near a sun